duckduckgo/tracker-blocklists/web/README.md

 **action**

-An optional field listing an action to take when matching on the the rule other than blocking.
-The `action` field can also be used to swtich a matched rule to a non-blocking rule by setting `action: ignore`[^1].
+An optional field listing an action to take when matching on the rule other than blocking.
+The `action` field can also be used to switch a matched rule to a non-blocking rule by setting `action: ignore`[^1].

 ## Entities